cbielow/PTXQC/inst/examples/README.md

 ### Examples

-PTXQC will provide you with a report in PDF format, summarizing the quality of your data.
+PTXQC will provide you with a report in PDF/HTML format, summarizing the quality of your data.

-The first page in the PDF will be a summary of Maxquant parameters (i.e. which FASTA files were used, was Match-between-runs activated etc...).
+The first page in the PDF will be a summary of MaxQuant parameters (i.e. which FASTA files were used, was Match-between-runs activated etc...).

 The second page is an overview heatmap.
 The screenshots given here, a from a rather small run of just 5 files.
 You can easily analyse a study with more than 100 files, but the report will get bigger :)